MediaComem/jekyll-brand-social-wall/README.md

    - https://github.com/detectlanguage/detectlanguage-ruby
 - [ ] Twitter Video/Gif support (01/2017 Some wrong media type detection occurs with twitter api)
 - [ ] Option to include hashtags posts for both Facebook and Twitter
+- [ ] Implement a global filter amount for all social networks
 - [ ] Support for others social networks
   - Instagram
   - Youtube